CrowdHailer/key-value/README.md

 calls are synchronous and should be used by default.
 The fact they block is a useful back pressure mechanism.

-casts are asynchronous, they also do not guarantee
+casts are asynchronous, they also do not guarantee delivery of the message

+##### monitor vs link
+Links are bi-directional.
+If you link two process and one of them crashes, the other side will crash too (unless it is trapping exits).
+A monitor is uni-directional: only the monitoring process will receive notifications about the monitored one.